Amarthgul/PersonalCodes/OSU/DESIGN6400/README.md

 But to acquire an image, much more work is needed.

-First, the data structure will need to be modified.
-The data propagated through the surfaces need to be augmented to contain information.
-We may design it as:
+First, the data propagated through the surfaces need to be augmented to contain more information.
+We may re-define it as:

 $$\mathbf{r}=\left(  x,\\ y, \\ z, \\ v _x, \\ v _y, \\ v _z, \\ \lambda, \\ \Phi, \\ i, \\ b _s \right) ^T$$